TwelveIterationMods/balm-docs/docs/registries/entities.md

 }
 ```

-You can obtain a BalmEntityTypeFactory either through `Balm.entityTypes(MOD_ID, ModEntities::initialize)` or by registering your mod as a `BalmModule`.
+You can obtain a BalmEntityTypeRegistrar either through `Balm.entityTypes(MOD_ID, ModEntities::initialize)` or by registering your mod as a `BalmModule`.

 #### Using an Initializer